 Mr. Twitty is a senior engineer with FC&E Engineering assisting clients with RCRA hazardous and solid waste management issues including environmental permitting and compliance needs and environmental site assessments.
 Russ also serves as project manager for multifaceted engineering design and construction projects.
 Prior to joining FC&E Engineering in 2010, he worked at the Mississippi Department of Environmental Quality for twenty-four years as a compliance engineer and served as a branch manager for the Environmental Compliance and Enforcement Division.Read more

-Russ holds a B.S. and a M.S. in Civil Engineering from Mississippi State University.
-He is a Professional Engineer registered in the State of Mississippi and is a Board Certified Environmental Engineer with the American Academy of Environmental Engineers.
+Mr. Wilson holds a B.S. in Civil Engineering from Mississippi State University.
+He is a licensed Professional Engineer and Board Certified Environmental Engineer from the American Academy of Environmental Engineers.